freakanonymous/r6829/README.md

     NtQuerySystemInformation
     NtQueryDirectoryFile

-  also has anti regedit, event viewer, and anti winpcap dlls
+  also has anti regedit, event viewer, and anti winpcap/npcap dlls, if any dll called "packet.dll" or "wpcap.dll" is loaded into any process under hook, it will call exit(0); to kill it.

   contains mild amount of antiskid.